 Passport interviews are conducted at the Australian High Commission in New Delhi between 9am-12pm and 2pm-4pm, Monday to Friday, excluding some Indian and Australian public holidays.
 This is a walk-up service only - no appointments are taken.

-Commencing on 1 July 2015 applicants must lodge their Australian Passport application in person at the Australian High Commission.
+Applicants must lodge their Australian Passport application in person at the Australian High Commission.
 Applications are not accepted by post.

 Notarial services are provided by the Australian High Commission and Consulates-General in India when the documents are Australian in origin or for use in Australia.

 - Authentications and Apostilles (and the binding of documents presented)